-The work of the Board in 2016
+The work of the Board in 2017

-The Board met six times during the year, held one statutory meeting and one per-capsulam meeting.
-Apart from one Board meeting when one Board member was absent, and another Board meeting where two Board members were absent, all members of the Board were present at the other meetings including the statutory meeting and per-capsulam meeting.
-The company's auditor was present at one of the Board meetings.
-This was the Board meeting that addressed the annual accounts and, during which, the auditor submitted his findings.
+The Board met six times during the year, with one of these meetings being the statutory Board meeting.
+Apart from two Board meetings when the same Board member was absent, all members of the Board were present at the other meetings including the statutory meeting.
+The company's auditor was present at one of the Board and Audit Committee meetings.
+This was the Board and Audit Committee meeting that addressed the annual accounts and, during which, the auditor submitted his findings.

 Important matters dealt with during the year included, amongst other things:

 - Long-term operational goals

 - The strategic focus of the operations

 - Business plans, financial plans and forecasts

 - Major investments

 - Decisions on long-term financing

 - Policies and instructions

 - Review of the Group's risk management

 - Interim reports and annual accounts

 - Reports by the Board's committees

 - Review of the Group's CSR position and developments

-- $\, Follow-up \, of \, the \, external \, audit \,$
+- Follow-up of the external audit